tsen1220/UnityAssetBundle/README.md

 # Unity AssetBundles

-This article will introduce how to use unity assetBundles.
+This article will introduce how to use unity assetBundles with `UnityWebRequestAssetBundle.GetAssetBundle`.

 # 1. AssetBundles Build Script